Share this article with your friends

 The programme is taught over two years and consists of modules taught in two different modes – in weekly evening classes and over residential weekends.

 Learning is assessed by a wide range of methods, but there are no written examinations.
 Readers are supported in their learning and formation by their respective Director of Training, by Queen’s tutors who teach many of the evening classes, by a personal tutor, and by their parish supervisor.
 All Readers also have full access to the library at Queen’s to support their learning.
-Those learning at Shallowford House have access to a further library there.
+Those learning in the Diocese of Lichfield have access to further library resources there.

 The academic programme is overseen by the Queen’s Academic Management Group, but more general oversight of the programme is exercised by a Reader Advisory Group.
 This group is responsible for ensuring that annual reports are prepared and agreed in order to inform the Bishop of a candidate’s progress and their continued suitability for the ministry to which they have been called.